danapaduraru/React-Redux-Course/README.md

 ![Redux Workflow Diagram](https://i.ibb.co/CtgGYnF/Screenshot-6.png)

-View = your react components
+- View = your react components
-Store = your state, sends your state down to your components dispatch = send off to a destination with a purpose Reducers = pure functions that specify how the application state should change in respond to the actions
+- Store = your state, sends your state down to your components
+- dispatch = send off to a destination with a purpose
-            the reducers respond with that new state
+- Reducers = pure functions that specify how the application state should change in respond to the actions.
+The reducers respond with that new state.